-NRW flood maps show Forge Road is at high risk of flooding from the River Monnow, and at some low surface water flood risk as shown in Figure 2-3 and Figure 2-4.
+NRW flood maps show Forge Road is at high risk of flooding from the River Monnow, and at some low surface water flood risk, see Figure 2-3 and Figure 2-4.

 Figure 2-3.
 Extract from Natural Resources Wales, Risk of Flooding from Rivers